 Some of the providers also use the money within this fee to cover the costs of delivery.

 Do Car Subscription companies make a lot of money?

-It depends on how they are set-up and which option they use to provide vehicles for their customers.
-Those who are more in control of their own buying and selling of cars tend to make more money on the subscription model, this isn’t true in all cases as the risks are much higher and should a particular brand or engine type be affected by a news report or recall, etc. This can have a huge effect on the residual value.
+It depends on how they are set up and which option they use to provide vehicles for their customers.
+Those who are more in control of their own buying and selling of cars (such as Evogo) tend to make more money on the subscription model, this isn’t true in all cases as the risks are much higher and should a particular brand or engine type is affected by a news report or recall, etc. This can have a huge effect on the residual value.